MarianoMolina/project_alice/alice_frontend/public/content/knowledgebase/agent.md

 models?: { [key in ModelType]?: AliceModel };
 ```

-This flexible structure enables the agent to switch between different models based on the requirements of the task at hand.
+This flexible structure enables the agent to switch between different models (check [models](/knowledgebase/model) to see all the model types) based on the requirements of the task at hand.

 ### 3. Capability Settings